 Training Visualization

-What you can see in the video below is the loss landscape on the left and the history of our (w,b)(w,b) values as the point traveling through it and on the right you can see the predicted line in red plotting the corresponding line for that (w,b)(w,b) based on the position in the descent.
-We can see the loss value is quite low and the fit seems good!
+What you can see in the video below is the loss landscape on the left and the history of our (w,b)(w,b) values as the point traveling through it.
+On the right you can see the predicted line in red plotting the corresponding line for that (w,b)(w,b) based on the position in the descent.

 One way to think about this is that the position of the point (w,b)(w,b) defines a line that will have a corresponding height that is the current loss.
 By traversing down the loss landscape we find the (w,b)(w,b) such that the corresponding loss in minimal.